Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

-This subsection focuses on the EVM state relevant to transaction execution, as semi-formally specified by the Ethereum Yellow Paper \cite{wood2014ethereum}.
+Ethereum is a permissionless, programmable blockchain that exposes a general-purpose state machine with a quasi-Turing complete ISA.
+This subsection focuses on the EVM state relevant to transaction execution.
 The EVM is a virtual stack machine that defines how bytecode instructions alter the Ethereum state.
 It has a volatile memory represented by a word-addressed byte array and a non-volatile storage, represented by a word-addressed word array.
 Both memory and storage are zero-initialized at all locations.
 EVM bytecode is stored in virtual read-only memory, accessible only through a specialized instruction.
 The EVM state (both volatile and non-volatile) is split across the EVM world state, machine state, accrued substate and environment information.
 We summarize each of these below.
 A full definition of this state can be found in the Ethereum Yellow Paper \cite{wood2014ethereum}.
 The semantics and gas cost corresponding to each instruction which mutates the state can be found there in Appendix H.

 The world state $\worldState$ is a mapping between addresses and account states, stored in a Merkle Patricia tree (trie).
 Each account $\worldState[a]$, identified by its address $a$, is comprised of an intrinsic monetary $balance$ and transaction count $nonce$.
 An account is also optionally associated with storage state and EVM code through a $\storageRoot$ (256-bit hash of storage MPT root) and $\codeHash$ (hash of bytecode stored in a separate state database) respectively.
-All fields are mutable except $\codeHash$, which is immutable (more specifically, write-once on contract creation).
-If an account has no associated bytecode, it represents and can be controlled by an external entity; otherwise it represents an autonomous object that can be invoked.
+All fields are mutable except $\codeHash$, which is write-once on contract creation.

 The machine state $\machineState$ of the current messsage-call or contract creation is a 6-tuple $(g, pc, \bm{m}, i, \bm{s}, \bm{o})$ of the remaining gas available $g$, program counter $pc \in \mathbb{N}_{256}$, memory contents $\bm{m}$, active number of words in memory $i$, stack contents $\bm{s}$, and the return data from the previous call $\bm{o}$\footnote{This field is omitted from the definition of $\machineState$ in the EVM specification \cite{wood2014ethereum}---possibly unintentionally---but can be found in Appendix H where the semantics of \texttt{RETURNDATASIZE} and \texttt{RETURNDATACOPY} are described.}.